microsoftgraph/dataconnect-solutions/solutions/ona/README.md

 Download the pre-created PowerBI security report that can generate insights from data that is produced using Synapse pipeline in azure storage locations.

-Link to download PowerBI template. [here](http://aka.ms/ona-m365-pbi)
+Link to download PowerBI template [here](http://aka.ms/ona-m365-pbi)

 ## **Preview Considerations**
 This template is in PREVIEW stage at this time.
 The following considerations apply: